It's the most wonderful time of the year, isn't it? The Christmas TV

 HERE is a link to Lifetime's website with more info about their movies this year.

-BET and their streaming platform BET+ are committed to Christmas TV movies.
-After a huge success last year, they are debuting 8 new Christmas movies in 2021.
+BET and their streaming platform BET+ are committed to Christmas TV movies again this year.
+After last year's huge success, they are debuting 10 new Christmas movies in 2022.
 Click HERE for a list of those movies.